headquarters/account-picker-bookmarklet/README.md

-# Quick pick account bookmarklet
+# Account Picker Bookmarklet Generator

 In some manual testing scenarios you may need to use predefined accounts to test with in different test environments.
 This project creates a bookmarklet you can use to quickly pick accounts and passwords for